markdingo/rrl/README.md

 `rrl` requires [go](https://golang.org) version 1.19 or later.

-Once your application imports `"github.com/markdingo/rrl"`, then `"go build"` or `"go mod tidy"` should download and compile the `rrl` package automatically.
+Once your application imports `"github.com/markdingo/rrl"`, then `"go build"` or `"go mod tidy"` in your application directory should download and compile `rrl` automatically.

 ## Further Reading